 Model: "sequential" _________________________________________________________________ Layer (type) Output Shape Param # ================================================================= input_layer (Dense) (None, 1) 2 _________________________________________________________________ hidden_layer (Dense) (None, 5) 10 _________________________________________________________________ output_layer (Dense) (None, 1) 6 ================================================================= Total params: 18 Trainable params: 18 Non-trainable params: 0 _________________________________________________________________ None

-Finally, we train the model for 100 epochs by passing the and data to the fit() function of the model.
+Finally, we train the model for 100 epochs by passing the $x$ and $y$ data to the fit() function of the model.

 history = model.fit(x, y, epochs = 100, steps_per_epoch=100)